Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Dry land covered with grass, herbs and trees and the seas.
+Dry land covered with grass, herbs, and trees, as well as the seas, appear.
 Day 3 of Creation and Earth is more and more readied to be the home for humans.

 Dry land, seas, shorelines, beaches, grass, trees, fruit.
-Sounds like paradise.
+It sounds like paradise.
 That’s what God created on Day 3 of Creation.
 A lush, welcoming environment that includes every conceivable need for humankind.
 Ever wondered why we have such richness on Earth?
-Our environment with its self-sustainability, viability, and practicality defy superlatives.
+Our environment, with its self-sustainability, viability, and practicality, defy superlatives.

 (Origin of the Universe, chapter 8.7)

 If we take the time to analyze it, each very succinct daily description covers vast concepts.
-Gen. 1.2 told us the Earth was covered with water… was it salty or fresh?
-Who knows, but in the 21st century, we have both salt seas (96.5% of water) and freshwater (3.5%) tables each with their separate and specific environments.
-What lives in the sea cannot live in fresh water and vice versa, save a few species which have special systems to handle salt and fresh environs.
+Gen. 1:2 told us water covered the Earth, was it salty or fresh?
+Who knows, but in the 21st century, we have both salt seas (96.5% of water) and freshwater (3.5%) tables, each with their separate and specific environments.
+What lives in the sea cannot live in freshwater and vice versa; save a few species which have unique systems to handle salt and fresh environs.

-Not only is there no consensus as to where the billions of bathtubs of water came from but no one ever broaches the question of how and why such opposite systems co-habit in total symbioses.
-As discussed in Inventory of the Universe the seas play an important role in climate control, reduce or increase their size by any significant percentage and the climatology is upset, not allowing for life on our planet.
+Not only is there no consensus as to where the billions of bathtubs of water came from, but no one ever broaches the question of how and why such opposite systems co-habit in total symbioses.
+As discussed in Inventory of the Universe, the seas play an essential role in climate control, reduce or increase their size by any significant percentage, and the climatology is upset, not allowing for life on our planet.

 We are going to see they play another role.
 Oceans are natural geographic boundaries.